gorkemgenc/JEfStruct/README.md

 # JEfStruct

- Declarative Java library for typed structure to parse and process with efficient process.
+Declarative Java library for typed structure to parse and manage with efficient process.